-In essence; the sub-surface profile consists of Silty Clays (CH) with a trace of gravel, cobble and boulder underlain by gravelly clay (CI, extremely weathered basalt) through to the target investigation depth.
+In essence; the sub-surface profile consists of Silty Clays (CH) with a trace of gravel, cobble and boulder underlain by Gravelly Clay (CI, extremely weathered basalt) through to 2.1m, whereupon ASCT experienced auger refusal.

 The site exhibits soil stratum which ASCT have determined to be of natural origin.